-GITs and workgroups that have identified local engagement as one of their primary needs will track and assess the effectiveness of this strategy over time through the biennial strategy review system and updates to their logic and action plans.
+Goal Implementation Teams and Workgroups that have identified local engagement needs will track and assess the effectiveness of this strategy over time through the Biennial Strategy Review System (SRS) and updates to their outcomes' workplans.

 Appendix 1.
 Past and Current Local Engagement Projects and Initiatives